content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ## 2.3 Parameters used in Hello Java Program

--   Let's see what is the meaning of class, public, static, void, main, String[], System.out.println().
+-   Let's try to understand the meaning of class, public, static, void, main, String[], System.out.println() used in the program.

 **class**